dmission/ploop-flexvol/README.md

 ### Logging

+**NOTE:** high verbosity logging level may include some secret data, so it's strongly recomended to avoid using verbosity level >= 4 for production systems

 By default, ploop-flexvol redirects all logging data to the systemd-journald service.
 If you want to use another way to collect logging data, you can create a wrapper script.
 It has to redirect stdout to the 3 descriptor and execute the